 Two times, we tried Rooster'S fishing, once on poppers and another time by trolling a large bonito.
 The first time, the Rooster was the winner, breaking Mathieu's fishing leader after 15 minutes fight.
 The second time is the fish was on board.
 Personnaly, I think it's not rooster season as water clarity is not perfect, baits are not close to the shore, so less food for the rooster, maybe summer season is better (Junuary to july).

 The fishing days last approximately 10 hours, soft drinks, beers and fishing licenses are included in the price.
 Even as Nino's wife was preparing a "lunch" every day, a box containing rice, black beans and fish or chicken.
 Nino also offers half-day packages for those who are a little less adventurous.

 About fishing gear, here is what we brought:

-I recommend jigs weight around 200 grams, Zero Dropper green gold and the Katana blue worked very well for the "Speed".
-About Slow jigs, we tested some new jigs in size 100-210 grams they will be available for 2018.
+I recommend jigs weight between 80 to 240 grams, Zero Dropper green gold and the Katana blue worked very well for the "Speed".
+About Slow jigs, we use mostly BLINK, SLOWMAN, KNOCK, TRINITY.
 A leader of 60-80 lbs is required for the "speed jigging", a 30-40 lbs will be perfect for slow.
-The size of the braided line to use for SLOW Jigging must be as thin as possible (20-40lb), otherwise the line "drag" and it becomes much less effective.
+The size of the braided line to use for SLOW Jigging must be as thin as possible (30-40lb), otherwise the line "drag" and it becomes much less effective.
 Also, we only put two hooks with slow jig instead four, unhooking the fish became too dangerous!

 Use a FG Knot to connect braided line to the leader (10-15 feets) and use a "Uni Knot" to attach the jig.